KJOZ

-KJOZ (880 AM) is a radio station, paired with 2 FM relay translators.
+KJOZ (880 AM) is a radio station, paired with 1 FM relay translator.
 Licensed to Conroe, Texas, KJOZ primarily serves the northern Houston, Texas metropolitan area.
-The station broadcasts a Spanish tropical format.
+The station broadcasts a variety hits format.

 History

 As 900 KMCO

 The station first signed on the air on May 25, 1951, using the call sign KMCO (which stood for Montgomery County) and broadcasting on the frequency of 900 kHz.
 It operated as a full-service, community-focused Country and Western music station, serving the Conroe area north of Houston.
 The station's original owner was Reagan Smith & Fred Perry Sr. KMCO played a significant role in local culture, at one point operating its studios out of a historic building in downtown Conroe.
 Houston-area radio personality Mary McCoy began her career at KMCO in 1951.

 Owen family purchases KMCO; becomes KIKR

 In 1974, the station was purchased by Steve Owen, and the call sign was changed to KIKR, rebranding the station as "Kicker."
 During this time, it was co-owned with an FM sister station, KNRO (106.9 FM).
 KIKR's frequency was changed from 900 kHz to its current position at 880 kHz in 1985, coinciding with a power increase to 10 kilowatts during daytime hours, which allowed it to reach the wider Houston metropolitan area.
 It was co-owned with KNRO at 106.9 FM (currently classic rock KHPT "The Eagle") during this period.
 The facility was moved to 880 kHz in 1985, after the FM was sold, and upgraded to 10 kilowatts during daytime hours.